earthly/website/blog/_posts/2021-07-13-python-timsort-merge.md

 ## TimSort Is Good

-There, I have beat Timsort for merging sorting lists, although I had to pull in some code from it to get here.
+There, I have beat Timsort for merging sorting lists, although I had to pull in some code from TimSort itself to get here.
+I'm not sure how valuable this is: if you need to go fast, you might not choose Python, but it was a fun learning project.

 Also, I learned that dropping down to C isn't as scary as it sounds.
 The build steps are a bit more involved, but with the included [Earthfile](https://github.com/earthly/pymerge/blob/main/Earthfile), the build is a one-liner and works cross-platform.
 You can find the code [on GitHub](https://github.com/earthly/pymerge) and an intro to [Earthly](https://earthly.dev/) on this very site, and with that example, you can build your own C extension reasonably quickly.